 RURAL BROADBAND Connectivity

-In Le Sueur and Scott Counties, there are huge areas of inadequate broadband coverage and infrastructure.
+There are huge areas of inadequate broadband coverage and infrastructure in Le Sueur County.
 Broadband, for these discussions, is reliable, high-speed internet transmission.
 The lack of this service means students have trouble completing school work and seeking future opportunity, small businesses have trouble connecting with customers and vendors, farmers have less efficient operations, and options for telemedicine are closed.

 Here is a map showing broadband capability in the Le Sueur County region.
 Folks, the coverage is extremely limited!
 Click here to learn Broadband 101, Broadband Technologies Overview & What’s happening in South Central Minnesota.

 A new federal infrastructure proposal includes funding for rural areas, but does not include anything specific for broadband.
 Broadband will be competing with roads for infrastructure funds in each state.
 Closing the digital divides requires dedicated and adequate capital.
 In sparsely populated areas, it is not economical for private industry to deploy broadband infrastructure.

 Minnesota has made grant funds available as well.
 However, new broadband providers want to cross into territories “held” by current vendors, there is an appeal process.
 Southern Minnesota telecommunications vendor Bevcomm, for example, obtained Minnesota grant funds to expand from New Prague south into Heidelberg this year but did not plan to go further west due the ability of telecommunications vendor Frontier to deny approval.
 Next year, I understand, Bevcomm is willing to plan to expand further with support for its efforts.

 I am a representative who understands broadband is an important lifeline for education and economic development in rural communities.
 And, I understand new rules eliminating net neutrality will further disadvantage rural communities.